Shanghai Fried Noodles. Chewy noodles stir fried in a savory sauce with pork, leafy greens, green onions and shiitake mushrooms.

 - In a small bowl, combine noodle sauce ingredients.
 Set aside.

-- In large pot filled with boiling hot water, blanch noodles for 2 minutes until Al dente and strain immediately.
+- In large pan filled with boiling hot water, blanch noodles for 2 minutes until Al dente and strain immediately.
 Do not overcook.
 Rinse under running cold water to remove any residual starch.
 Shake out any excess water.